intel/tcf/doc/07-Architecture.rst

 Provisioning OS is configured following the steps described in the :ref:`guide <pos_setup>`.
 Usage examples are described in FIXME.

+The client side module :mod:`tcfl.pos` provides the client side frontend to perform this features via the :class:`target.pos
+<tcfl.pos.extension>` extension API to targets, which allows to flash
+any available image with:

+>>> target.pos.deploy_image(ic, "fedora")

+more complete and complex image and deployment instructions are posisble, refer to the extension's documentation.

+Other modules which extend POS are:

+- :mod:`tcfl.pos_multiroot`: provides a methodology to keep multiple root partitions provisoned in a file system, that makes it very fast to reinitialize or switch to new ones.

+- :mod:`tcfl.pos_uefi`: provides hooks to configure UEFI bootloaders to work with the multiroot methodology and configure the boot system.

+On the server side, the support is reduced to start DHCP, TFTP, HTTP and NFS servers to support booting to the Provisioning OS and to populate filesystems using rsync via an rsync image server.

+NFS rooting is used to the provisioining OS as it allows to load the bare minimal SW over the network.
+Rsync is used to flash as it will produce identical copies with minimum data bandwidth.

+The daemon relies on a few target tags and properties to decide if a target has to be booted in PXE mode or not when supporting targets that boot off PXE.
+Other modes are supported, but mostly driven from the client side (FIXME: describe).

 .. _security_considerations:

 Security considerations